Students seated in a large classroom with laptops open in front of them

 To fulfill the research methods requirement, students are required to complete:

 COMM 2100 is Annenberg’s flagship research methods course and is required of all majors*.
 The course prepares students to understand the logic of social science research, to view research with a critical eye, and to conduct research independently.
 COMM 2100 is offered every semester.
 All Comm majors are encouraged to complete the research methods course requirement as early as possible; doing so will prepare students for all Communication courses.
-Students in the ComPS Program or those interested in writing a Senior Honors Thesis are required to complete the Research Methods course requirements no later than the second of their Junior year.
+Students in the ComPS Program or those interested in writing a Senior Honors Thesis are required to complete the Research Methods course requirement no later than the second semester of their Junior year.

 *If necessary, one of the approved courses below can be substituted for COMM 2100 (formerly 210).